-Transportation of the company's products from suppliers to Ellos Group in Borås primarily involves sea freight (over 90% of volumes), with road freight used for shorter distances.
-Use of air freight is rare and accounted for less than 1% of the company's incoming transport in 2020.
-Transportation to Ellos Group's customers primarily involves road transport.
-All transportation is handled by external logistics companies.
-The most important sustainability issues concerning transportation are energy consumption and emissions.
+Transportation of the company's products from suppliers to Ellos Group in Borås primarily involves sea freight (over 95% of volumes), with road freight used for shorter distances.
+Use of air freight is rare and stood alone for 0.4% of the company's incoming transport in 2021.
+The climate impact from the Group's transports has increased sharply (+ 49%).
+This is due to an increased amount of goods that have been transported from suppliers to Ellos Group's warehouses, but also to an increase in customer transports to Europe.
+Transport to Ellos Group's customers takes place primarily by truck from the warehouse in Viared.
+All transport is handled by external logistics companies.
+The most important sustainability issues in terms of transport are climate impact.
+The goal is for all transport to the customer to take place with fossil-free deliveries by 2030.
 Ellos Group cooperates with logistics suppliers to optimise product flows and understand how the negative environmental impact of transportation can be minimised.
 It is also important that the quality of goods is maintained and products do not incur moisture damage or breakage during transportation.
 Since 2019, Ellos Group has been compensating for climate emissions caused by all transports.